Contributed Story: Inside Look at Business in China

 Textbooks on Chinese culture contrast the Chinese “holistic” way of thinking versus the Western “analytic” style.
 I haven’t figured out what “holistic” thinking means, but I know I have zero respect for it.

 My employer was absolutely clueless as to the top market for its flagship product, a heavy agricultural machine that sells for several thousand dollars.
 Of course they told me the top market was the United States, because “it’s big.”
-In less than a day’s research I learned the top market was the European Union, and that the largest individual importers were Russia and Brazil.
+In less than a day’s research I learned that the largest individual importers were Russia and Brazil.

 On this point I actually effected change in the company.
-Six months later a representative office was opened in Russia, and a few Russian speakers were hired as well as a Chilean (the closest thing to a Brazilian that could be found).
+Six months later a representative office was opened in Russia, and a few Russian speakers were hired as well as a Chilean (the closest thing they could get to a Brazilian).

 Copying is ABSOLUTELY RAMPANT.